Typo90/Typo90.github.io/Website/README.md

         Here, we sincerely appreciate all of you that provides help in the success of Pi WALL-E.<br />
         First and foremost, thank Professor Joe Skovire.
 You provdie a platform for us to bulid this cute Pi WALL-E robot.
         And we also really appreciate your suggestions like version control and how to make python code faster. <br />
-        Thank all TAs that help us to dubug and to find some components from lab<br />
+        Thank all TAs that help us to dubug and to find some components from lab.<br />
         Thank Guirong Lin that shipped the 12V motors and whole structure of the Pi WALL-E from China <br />
         Thank Yuchong Geng's 32g SDcard.
 And thank you for spending a whole night debugging with us.<br />
         Thank Hehong Li's android phone that helped us get through the hard time during the loss of our phone.<br />